HMRC Mileage Rates 2026/27: How to Claim Every Mile

 Most people start with a spreadsheet, then stop updating it by March.
 The easiest approach is to log each trip on your phone right after you drive it.

 PocketReceipt has mileage tracking built in.
-Log trips manually or use GPS, and the app calculates your HMRC claim automatically at 45p/25p rates.
-It tracks per-vehicle and supports both the AMAP and actual cost methods.
-Export a year's mileage as CSV or PDF in one tap.
+Log trips by hand or with GPS, and the app does the maths for you at the current HMRC rates.
+It tracks per vehicle and handles both the simplified mileage and actual-cost methods.
+Export a year of mileage as a CSV or PDF in one tap.

 Can I claim mileage AND fuel receipts?

-No. The mileage rate (45p/25p) is designed to cover fuel, insurance, road tax, MOT, servicing, and depreciation.
+No. The mileage rate (55p/25p) is designed to cover fuel, insurance, road tax, MOT, servicing, and depreciation.
 You cannot claim fuel receipts on top.
 It's one or the other:

 However, you CAN claim parking, tolls, and congestion charges separately under either method — those are not covered by the mileage rate.